IDEMIA: Operations in the United States

-Concerns
+Controversies

 Sharing sensitive biometric data

 Various civil rights organizations have criticized the government's contracts with IDEMIA, expressing concerns about sharing sensitive biometric data with a private and unregulated third-party company.
 Researchers have also found that facial verification and identification algorithms, including IDEMIA's algorithm specifically, exhibit systematic racial and gender bias.
 However, in April 2020 the NIST (National Institute of Standards and Technology), now part of the U.S. Department of Commerce, that provides technology, measurement, and standards that impact a wide range of products and technology, ranked IDEMIA 1st for iris recognition underlining its algorithms performance and accuracy.

-Bribery
+Bribery in Nigeria

-Another concern is the former presence of Marwan Lahoud as a President or member of the board of different entities of the group, since 2017.
-He left the board on the 5th of November, 2018.
-Marwan Lahoud left abruptly AIRBUS (former EADS) in February 2017, without notice, and is deeply involved in the scandal of corruption which hit AIRBUS.